GENERAL QUESTIONS:

 What do the funds raised by the OCC support?

-PTO Enrichment & Events: The PTO portion of your OCC donation enriches the educational experience for each child beyond the basics, including: science fairs, maker spaces, assembly programs, classroom supplies, and community building events.
-For more details on all the amazing enrichment and events that your child’s specific PTO funds, please see their websites (all hyperlinked at the bottom of the page).
+PTO Enrichment & Events: The PTO portion of your OCC donation enriches the educational experience for each child by funding science fairs, maker spaces, assembly programs, classroom supplies, community building events, and more.
+For details on all the amazing enrichment and events that your child’s specific PTO funds, please see their websites (all hyperlinked at the bottom of the page).

 School District Programming & Staff: The MPAEF portion of your donation goes towards an unrestricted grant to the district to support the teachers and staff essential to providing excellence in education for each and every student.
-For more details on the school district budget, please see their annual reports HERE.
+For more details on the school district budget, please see their MPCSD annual reports.

 How does my OCC donation reach my child’s school?